Ibrahim El Bouni: Glory

 In early 2021, El Bouni signed with Glory.
 He notched two unanimous decision victories, against Clyde Brunswijk at Glory Rivals 1 and Badr Ferdaous at Glory Rivals 2, before being booked to face Muhammed Balli in the main event of Glory Rivals 3 on November 5, 2022.
 He stopped Balli with a left hook at the 2:14 minute mark of the opening round.

+El Bouni faced Ștefan Lătescu at Glory: Collision 6 on November 4, 2023.
+He lost the fight by a second-round technical knockout.

+El Bouni faced Bogdan Stoica at Glory 96 on October 12, 2024.
+He won the fight by unanimous decision, after an extra fourth round was contested.

+El Bouni faced Michael Boapeah at Glory 98 on February 22, 2025.
+He lost the fight via TKO in the third round, being knocked down 4 times, twice in round 2, and twice in round 3.